dougeby/IntuneDocs/InTuneDocs/EndUser/what-happens-if-you-install-the-Company-Portal-app-and-enroll-your-device-in-intune-android.md

 **What IT cannot see**

--   Call history

--   Text messages

--   Personal email, contacts, and calendar

--   Web history
+-   Call and Web history

 -	Location

+-   Email and text messages

+-   Contacts

+-	Passwords

+-   Calendar

 -   Camera roll

--   Personal data

 **What IT can see**

+-   Model

+-   Serial number

+-   Operating system

+-   App names

 -   Owner

 -   Device name

--   Serial number

 -   Manufacturer

--   Model

--   Operating system

--   Company apps

--   Personal apps

 When you add your Android device, you are giving your IT administrator permission to access the device.
 They can do things like: